23stummala/AdvisorAI/README.md

+# AI Academic Advisor

-## This is an AI Academic Advisor that is trained on course information from the CSE Department at The Ohio State University
+### This is an AI Academic Advisor application that answers student inquiries based on CSE course information from The Ohio State University